gabriel-newton/protiens/README.md

   * `angle(N)`, `angle(A)`, `angle(C)`: The three angle invariants for the residue.
   * `tau(NA)`, `tau(AC)`, `tau(CN)`: The three torsional angle (tau) invariants for the residue.

-### Location Data (`geo_info_k{k}_locations.csv`)
+### Location Data (`seq_info_k{k}_locations.csv`)

 This file acts as an intermediate lookup table.
-It is a filtered version of the input `geo_info...csv` file, containing only the rows (proteins) where at least one of the top k-mers was found.
+It is a filtered version of the input `seq_info...csv` file, containing only the rows (proteins) where at least one of the top k-mers was found.
 It adds new columns for each of the top k-mers.

 ## Class: `KmerAnalyzer`